buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcSoundPowerLevelMeasure.md

 # IfcSoundPowerLevelMeasure

-A sound power level measure is a measure of total radiated noise with units of decibels with a reference value of picowatts.
+A sound power level measure is a measure of total radiated noise with units of decibels with a reference value of picowatts.<!-- end of definition -->

 Type: REAL

 > HISTORY Renamed in IFC4 (was IfcSoundPowerMeasure).